Pan Tianshou: Career

 In Summer, he graduated and went back to Ninghai to teach at Zhengxue Primary School.
 In Spring 1922, he moved to teach at the primary school in Xiaofeng County (now Anji County), Zhejiang.
 Together with Shen Suizhen (沈遂贞), he held an exhibition in Yizi Pavilion, Xiaofeng County.
 There were finger-ink painting among his works.
 He drew "Lonely Crow on Aged Tree" (古木寒鸦), "Pristine Water in Breeze" (长风白水), "Jigong Monk and Elephant" (济公与象), "Bald Monk" (秃头僧), etc.

 In Spring 1923, he became a teacher at Republic of China female workers school in Shanghai.
 In that Summer, he was also appointed as a lecturer in painting practice and theory classes in department of Chinese painting at Shanghai Academy of Fine Arts.
 He got to know Wu Changshuo, Wang Yiting, Huang Binhong, Wu Fuzhi, and Zhu Qizhan.
 His style approached Wu Changshuo, evolving from unrestrained to profound.
 He drew "Flowers Wet with Dew in Autumn" (秋华湿露).
 He changed his name to "Tianshou" (天寿).

 In 1924, he became a professor at Shanghai Academy of Fine Arts, started writing the book "The History of Chinese Painting".
 He was actively engaged in a variety of exhibitions, studying preserved ancient paintings and meeting with noted painters.
 He specialized in liberal-style flowers and birds painting, and also excelled in landscape painting.
 He drew "The Beggar" (行乞图), "Horse Fastened on Poplar" (垂杨系马), and "Fox Servant at New Year Eve" (狸奴守岁).

 In January 1925, he completed "History of Chinese Painting" in Shanghai, and wrote preface of the book in Hangzhou in February.
-On June 20, he co-sponsored an advertisement on "Sheng Newspaper" with Liu Haisu, Zhu Wenyun and other professors, and held a charity sale exhibition for workers and citizens deceased in May 30 Riot.
+On June 20, he co-sponsored an advertisement on "Sheng Newspaper" with Liu Haisu, Zhu Wenyun and other professors, and held a charity sale exhibition for workers and citizens deceased in the May 30 riot.
 He drew "Mountains at Dawn" (晴峦晓色), "Soothing Spring Breeze" (春风淡荡), "Aged Plum Blossoms" (古梅), etc.

 In July 1926, his "History of Chinese Painting" was published by Commercial Press.
 In Winter, together with Yu Jifan and Pan Booying, he co-founded Shanghai Xinhua School of Fine Arts.

 In Spring 1927, Xinhua School enrolled first-year class, and Pan became the chief professor in Education Department.

 Pan was appointed director of the National Academy (Zhejiang Academy of Fine Arts) by the Kuomintang Minister of Culture Chen Lifu in 1945.
 Two years later, he lost his appointment to Wang Rizhang, who was more acceptable to the Guomindang.
 Despite this professional disappointment, Pan took up his painting with renewed energy, making breakthrough works that fused modern and traditional idioms.
 In the era of People's Republic, he was again appointed the head of the academy in 1957 which lasted until 1966.